spatialwalk/AvatarKit-Web-Demo/README.md

 A: Host Mode requires the SPAvatar digital human server-side SDK to generate animation keyframes from audio.
 The examples use pre-generated data files for demonstration purposes.
 In production:

-1. Initialize SDK in Host Mode: `AvatarKit.initialize('demo', { drivingServiceMode: DrivingServiceMode.host })`
+1. Initialize SDK in Host Mode: `AvatarSDK.initialize('demo', { drivingServiceMode: DrivingServiceMode.host })`
 2. Integrate the SPAvatar server-side SDK into your backend service
 3. Use the server-side SDK to generate animation keyframes from your audio files
 4. Store the generated keyframes (FLAME parameter sequences) along with the audio files